What is a third party debt order?

 As soon as you hear the word court, alarm bells may start to ring.
 But if the court system is involved in your debt struggles, it’s important to understand the facts and keep a level head.

-If you are late on debt payments, your creditors may have obtained a County Court Judgment (CCJ) against you.
+If you are late on debt payments, your creditors may obtain a County Court Judgment (CCJ) against you.
 You will need to make repayments directly to your creditor or solicitor to clear your debts.

-If you are finding it a struggle to meet the terms of this order and your creditors believe you have money for whatever reason, then they can also request for what you owe to be taken directly from you.
+If you are finding it a struggle to meet the terms of this order and your creditors believe you have funds available, then they can also request for what you owe to be taken directly from you.

 There a variety of ways they can go about this and one of these is via a third party debt order.